johnkoerner/johnkoerner.github.io/_posts/2019-01-11-codemash-ctf-solution-2019-11.md

 Approach
 ---
 This is a password protected PDF, so we need to crack that first.
-I downloaded `pdfcrack` on my kali VM and ran the following comand (using one of the wordlists on the machine):
+I downloaded `pdfcrack` on my kali VM and ran the following command (using one of the wordlists on the machine):

 ```
 pdfcrack ./parrot.pdf -w /usr/share/wordlists/sqlmap.txt